CRC32C and Installing crcmod

 To compile and install crcmod:

-sudo apt-get install gcc python-dev python-setuptools sudo easy_install -U pip sudo pip uninstall crcmod sudo pip install -U crcmod
+sudo zypper install gcc python-devel sudo pip uninstall crcmod sudo pip install --no-cache-dir -U crcmod

-To compile manually on OS X, you will first need to install XCode and then run:
+To compile manually on macOS, you will first need to install Xcode and then run:

 An installer is available for the compiled version of crcmod from the Python Package Index (PyPi) at the following URL: